knowuh/IDV2/ps-guide.md

 ## Tips:

 * Produce very rough thumbnail sketches of several ideas first on pencil and paper.
-* Move from pencil sketches Focus on the digital version first, print later.
+* Move from pencil sketches, focus on the digital version first, print later.
 Worst case scenario: cheat with a screen-shot or print to pdf.
-Enhance in image manipulation software.
+Enhance in an image manipulation software or illustrator.
 * Landscape orientation for print solutions will match the aspect ratio of screen experience.
 * If forced to choose between decent print presentation and decent digital presentation, favor the digital presentation.